Microsoft launches new Office for consumers

 The new Office largely adopts the look of last year’s Windows 8, with a cleaner, more modern-looking design and includes touch-screen capability.

-Users’ work can be stored on their devices but also in remote data centers - known as the cloud - and the latest version of a document can accessed from any licensed device with a browser.
+Users’ work can be stored in remote data centers - known as ‘the cloud’ - and the latest version of a document accessed from any licensed device with a browser that the user wants to work on.

-Two and a half years in the making, the new Office is designed to extend Microsoft’s domination of the business market and counter the growing popularity of Google Apps, a collection of online-only, Office-style applications Google provides free for home users and sells to businesses for $50 per user per year.
+Two and a half years in the making, the new Office is designed to counter the growing popularity of Google Apps, a collection of online-only, Office-style applications Google provides free for home users and sells to businesses for $50 per user per year.

-Microsoft is hoping its move into online services, alongside its new Surface tablets, will push it into the forefront of mobile computing, which has been led by Google’s Android software and Apple’s combination of slick hardware and apps.
+Microsoft is hoping its move into online services, alongside its new Surface tablets, pushes it back into the forefront of mobile computing, which has been led by Google’s Android software and Apple’s combination of slick hardware and apps.

-“Microsoft Office remains the gold standard for productivity applications,” said Avi Greengart, research director at Current Analysis.
-“It is bringing Office fully into today’s connected, cloud-based environment.
-But it still has more work to do to make it fully finger-friendly for use on its own Windows tablets.”
+“Today’s launch of Office 365 Home Premium marks the next big step in Microsoft’s transformation to a devices and services business,” said Steve Ballmer, Microsoft chief executive, in a statement.

 The new Office will run natively on Microsoft’s own Surface tablets - both the ‘RT’ and Pro versions running on ARM Holdings and Intel Corp chips respectively - but it will not run natively on Apple’s iPad, disappointing some iPad users who are also Office fans.